clickalicious/caching-middleware/README.md

 ## Requirements

- - `PHP >= 5.5` (compatible up to PHP version 7)
+ - `PHP >= 5.6` (compatible up to PHP version 7.2)

 ## Philosophy

-`CachingMiddleware` is the PSR-7 compatible middleware based on PSR compatible cache implementations. `CachingMiddleware` comes as prototype implementation and currently has alpha status.
+`Cache` is the PSR-7 compatible middleware based on PSR compatible cache implementations. `Cache` comes as prototype implementation and currently has alpha status.
 Try it, run it ... ♥ it ;)

 ## Versioning